-Spaces and items
+Spaces and Items

 But here is the weird part, it is often best to organize by category, not by location.
 For example, the tools of your trade may be scattered throughout your vehicles, shop, storage area, and job sites.
-Getting rid of the clunkers (the clutter) and assessing the need for repair or replacement hinges on sorting, categorizing, and organizing according to requirement.
+Getting rid of the clunkers (the clutter) and assessing the need for repair or replacement hinges on sorting, categorizing, and organizing according to requirements.

 Another important aspect of sorting your spaces and items is getting everyone involved.
 Choosing a day or more to get things sorted with the entire staff participating has many added benefits.
 This article from the Refresh Leadership blog is a quick look at the how-to.

 Finally, it is vital to deal with paper.
 No matter how hard you (and we) have tried to reduce paper use, it is still a part of doing business.
 And it must be included in your sorting efforts.
 Barbara Hemphill boiled it down to three necessary steps, File, Act, Toss, and calls it the FAT system.

 Of course, once you’ve worked through the stacks of paper using the FAT system, you have only two piles left needing your attention.
 If necessary, create temporary storage for sorted documents.
 Remember to keep everything contained and labeled.